apache/brpc/docs/en/http_service.md

 ## HTTP headers

-HTTP headers are a series of key value pairs, some of which are defined by the HTTP specification, while others are free to use.
+HTTP headers are a series of key/value pairs, some of them are defined by the HTTP specification, while others are free to use.

-It's easy to confuse HTTP headers with query string, which is part of the URL.
-Query string can also express the key value relationship using the form `key1=value1&key2=value2&...`, and it's simpler to manipulate on GUI such as browsers.
-However, this usage is more of a custom convention rather than part of the HTTP specification.
-According our observation, in general, HTTP headers are used for passing framework and protocol level parameters since they are part of the specification which will be recognized by all http servers, while query string, as part of the URL, is suitable for user-level parameters as it's easy to read and modify.
+Query strings are also key/value pairs.
+Differences between HTTP headers and query strings:

+* Although operations on HTTP headers are accurately defined by the http specification, but http headers cannot be modified directly from an address bar, they are often used for passing parameters of a protocol or framework.
+* Query strings is part of the URL and **often** in form of `key1=value1&key2=value2&...`, which is easy to read and modify.
+They're often used for passing application-level parameters.
+However format of query strings is not defined in HTTP spec, just a convention.

 ```c++
 // Get value for header "User-Agent" (case insensitive)